-You and Dr. Malan may determine that you need a tooth extraction for a number of different reasons.
+You and Dr. Matthew W. Malan may determine that you need a tooth extraction for a number of different reasons.
 For example, some teeth may need to be extracted because they are severely decayed, while others may have advanced periodontal disease, or they are broken in such a way that they cannot be repaired.
 Other teeth may need removal because they are poorly positioned in the mouth (such as impacted teeth), or they may need to be prepared for orthodontic treatment.

 The removal of a single tooth can lead to problems related to your chewing abilities, problems with your jaw joint, and shifting teeth.
 This can have a major impact on your dental health.

 In most cases, Dr. Matthew W. Malan will discuss alternatives to extractions as well replacement of the extracted tooth to avoid these types of complications.